yhlien1221/Leveraging-NLP-in-Medical-Prescription/README.md

 ## 📂 Repository Structure

+📁 Repository Structure
-├── data/ # Sample and anonymized data used for preprocessing and modeling ├── notebooks/ # Jupyter notebooks used during exploration and modeling ├── models/ # Trained models and model artifacts
-├── preprocessing/ # Scripts for data cleaning and preparation ├── evaluation/ # Metrics and evaluation scripts
-├── README.md # Project overview and structure (this file)
+├── data/           # Sample and anonymized data used for preprocessing and modeling ├── notebooks/      # Jupyter notebooks used during exploration and modeling ├── models/         # Trained models and model artifacts ├── preprocessing/  # Scripts for data cleaning and preparation ├── evaluation/     # Metrics and evaluation scripts └── README.md       # Project overview and structure (this file)

 ## 🧠 Technologies Used